Regular local rings of dimension four and Gorenstein syzygetic prime ideals: Introduction

-Noetherian rings of global dimension at most one, two and three, were recently characterized in \cite{planasJPAA}.
+Let $R$ be a Noetherian commutative ring and $I$ an ideal of $R$.
+Let $\alpha:{\bf S}(I)\to {\bf R}(I)$ be the graded surjective morphism from the symmetric algebra of $I$ to the Rees algebra of $I$.
+The ideal $I$ is said to be syzygetic if the second component $\alpha_2:{\bf S}_2(I)\to I^2$ is an isomorphism; it is said to be of linear type if $\alpha$ is an isomorphism.
+Ideals generated by a regular sequence are of linear type, hence syzygetic.
+Noetherian rings of global dimension at most 1, 2 and 3, were recently characterized in \cite{planasJPAA} in terms of the syzygetic and linear type conditions.
 Recall that the global dimension of $R$ is defined as the supremum of the projective dimensions of all $R$-modules.
-For a Noetherian ring $R$, having global dimension at most $N$ is equivalent to $R_{\mathfrak{m}}$ being regular local with Krull $\dim(R_{\mathfrak{m}})\leq N$, for every maximal ideal $\mfm$ of $R$.
-The purpose of this note is to extend \cite{planasJPAA} to dimension four, but restricted to the local case.
+For a Noetherian ring $R$, having global dimension at most $N$ is equivalent to $R_{\mathfrak{m}}$ being regular local with $\dim(R_{\mathfrak{m}})\leq N$, for every maximal ideal $\mfm$ of $R$.
+The purpose of this note is to extend \cite{planasJPAA} to dimension 4, but restricted to the local case.